-Allow the FS unit one of the following utility standards.
+Allow the SNAP unit one of the following utility standards.

 - The Air Conditioning/Heating Standard if:

 - billed for electricity that is for air conditioning or heat, or billed for heat that is not electric; or